 \section{Abstract}

-We construct quantum invariants for handlebody-knots in a 3-sphere $S^3$.
+We construct quantum $\mathcal{U}_q(\mathfrak{sl}_{\,2})$ type invariants for handlebody-knots in the 3-sphere $S^3$.
 A handlebody-knot is an embedding of a handlebody in a 3-manifold.
-These invariants are linear sums of Yokota's invariants for colored spatial graphs, which is defined by using Kauffman bracket.
-We give a table of calculations for genus 2 handlebody-knots up to 6 crossings.
-We also show our invariants are identified with special cases of the WRT invariants.
+These invariants are linear sums of Yokota's invariants for colored spatial graphs which are defined by using the Kauffman bracket.
+We give a table of calculations of our invariants for genus 2 handlebody-knots up to six crossings.
+We also show our invariants are identified with special cases of the Witten-Reshetikhin-Turaev invariants.

 \subjclass[2010]{57M27, 57M25, 57R65.}